kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 ## Stage 0: On-Premises

 We start our trip from the on-premises setup.
 (Yes, it’s on-premises and not on-premise.)
 A typical setup includes either an own cage or a full-on datacenter.
-Every 3-5 years an IT manager would have to decide what kind of hardware to purchase that will last the next 3-5 years.
-As we are talking about enterprises this hardware is usually bought with a support contract so if something breaks the vendor is responsible for supplying the replacement hardware.
+Every 3-5 years, an IT manager would have to decide what kind of hardware to purchase that will last the next 3-5 years.
+As we are talking about enterprises, this hardware is usually bought with a support contract, so if something breaks, the vendor is responsible for supplying the replacement hardware.

 It’s a comfortable, slow way of iterating over hardware.
 Not much excitement.
 Not without problems, mind you.
 Sometimes systems go down.
 Sometimes the systems can’t handle the load.
 Generally, everything is a little bit slow and looks a